TIME DESCRIPTION SPEAKER

 11:10pm-12:30pm LUNCH

-Breed and Gender differences in pain sensitivity (perceptions and reality)
+Breed and Sex differences in pain sensitivity (perceptions and reality)

 12.30 - 12.50 Perceptions of dog breed pain sensitivity and factors influencing veterinarian beliefs Margaret Gruen, DVM, MVPH, PhD, DACVB